 The labour inspection blog_#LIB

-A research, study and learning platform about labour standards, workers’ rights and how these are enforced in the global economy…
+An online laboratory and platform for research, study and learning about labour standards, workers’ rights and how these are enforced in the global economy…

 Labour standards are industrial human rights and influence all aspects of individuals’ working lives from pay and wages, working time, health and safety to non-discrimination and equal opportunity.
 Workers’ rights also extend to collective rights such as union representation and collective bargaining.
 Labour standards protect, empower, and promote those who work in the workplace and beyond, also by placing restrictions on what is tolerable, for example by prohibiting child and forced labour.